24HeuresINSA/courses24maker-api/README.md

 |   |-- participant.js
 |   |-- team.js
 |
+|-- services                                                     //All services and necessary business code used by routes
+|   |-- service-authentication.js
+|   |-- service-category.js
+|   |-- ...
+|
+|
 |-- package-lock.json
 |-- package.json
+|-- docker-compose.yml                                          //The script to lauch all services of the api
+|-- Dockerfile-application                                      //The dockerfile to build the node-service in a docker container
+|-- Dockerfile-database                                         //The dockerfile to build the mysql-service in a docker container
 |-- app.js                                                      //The first entrypoint when the application server in lauched (after bin/www)
 |-- README.md
 ````